 - Keep your pet on a leash at all times.
 This mostly goes for dogs, but people do take cats and bunnies for leashed walks.
 Only let your dog loose at a proper, fenced off-leash area.
 If the dog park is split by size, always go to the appropriate side.
 Never let dogs that are known to be aggressive towards other loose dogs at the dog park.

 - Make sure your pet is up to date on all of their shots.
 Talk to your vet about the bright vaccination schedule for your dog.
 All dogs need to be vaccinated against rabies and should get the combination distemper/adenovirus/parvovirus shot every three years.
 Depending on your climate, your vet might recommend vaccinating against Lyme disease.
-Dogs that routinely go to dog parks or doggy daycare are at higher risk of contagious illness than ones which are kept mostly isolated, and should probably get their flu shots.
+Dogs that routinely go to dog parks or doggy daycare are at higher risk of contagious illness than ones that are kept mostly isolated, and should probably get their flu shots.

 - Train your dog.
 This includes smaller dogs which tend to be neglected as owners think they can just pick the dog up.
 Every owner should consider putting their dog through the Canine Good Citizen program.
 Some landlords and homeowners’ associations now require the test.
 It’s a ten-part test covering things like sitting politely for petting, walking on a loose leash, coming when called, etc. You can either take classes or learn how to do the training yourself then go to the test.
 If you get hooked, you can move on to more advanced obedience training with your dog.
 If you have a puppy, you can take them to kindergarten classes as soon as they have had their first set of vaccinations.